Select Page

 Entrance to The Conservatory at the Vanderbilt Grace Hotel.

-Entrance to The Conservatory at the Vanderbilt Grace Hotel
+Entrance to The Conservatory at The Vanderbilt

 The Conservatory at the Vanderbilt Grace Hotel.

-The Conservatory at the Vanderbilt Grace Hotel
+The Conservatory at The Vanderbilt

 Delicious lobster pasta at The Conservatory at the Vanderbilt Grace Hotel.

 We had a busy, full day planned the next day and, luckily, it dawned beautiful, bright and sunny.
-We were able to get a unique view of the city from the water by booking a cruise with Classic Cruises of Newport on the Rum Runner II, a high-speed motor yacht which is a classic speedboat that had actually been used for smuggling years ago.
+We were able to get a unique view of the city from the water by booking a cruise with Newport Classic Cruises on the Rum Runner II, a high-speed motor yacht which is a classic speedboat that had actually been used for smuggling years ago.
 The narrated cruise is a great way to see some of the mansions along the coast and the watercraft that fills the harbor, from huge yachts to small sailboats.
 We did spend a little time wandering around the dock area trying to find the right place to board the Rum Runner II so allow some time before your cruise as there are several docks and it can be a challenge finding the right one.

 Rum Runner II.